Wali1209/results-summary-component-main/README-template.md

 - Installing styled-components as dev-dependencies
 - Moving existed project to this new Project
 - Initialize Git repository
-- Creating React component with its styled component
+- Creating React component with styled components
 - Building HTML Structure
 - Applying styling to the component
 - Pushing local Repository of Git to Remote